trendmicro/tm-v1-fs-nodejs-sdk/README.md

 import { AmaasGrpcClient, LogLevel } from "file-security-sdk";
 import { readFileSync } from "fs/promises";

-// Use FQDN with or without port.
-Replace __REGION__ with the region of your Vision One account const amaasHostName = "antimalware.__REGION__.cloudone.trendmicro.com:443";

 // Use region.
 Replace __REGION__ with the region of your Vision One account const amaasHostName = __REGION__;